This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 An introduction to seven creative ways how to make soap at home including cold process, hot process, liquid soapmaking, melt-and-pour, and rebatching.
 Use one or all of these methods to make homemade soap from the comfort of your own kitchen.

-Before I made my first batch of homemade soap I studied up different methods to see which would be best for me.
+Before I made my first batch of homemade soap I studied different methods to see which would be best for me.
 What I found is that there are two main ways to make soap but quite a few other methods too!
-I eventually settled on cold process as my favorite, but I use the others when I need them.
+I eventually settled on the cold process as my favorite, but I use the others when I need them.
 It’s important to understand that there are a number of soapmaking methods and you can choose whichever suits you.

 Your choices could be based on your budget, ethos, interest, accessibility, and/or time.
-You could start from scratch, and choose every single ingredient down to the scents, color, and design.
+You could start from scratch, and choose every single ingredient down to the scents, colors, and design.
 You could also make homemade soap using a premade base that you melt in the microwave.
 Each soapmaking method has its pros and cons and I go through each below.
 Which type(s) you use are personal preference but some are easier than others.

 As you read through the methods, check out other resources such as the Lovely Greens Guide to Natural Soapmaking, and don’t feel that you have to choose just one method.
 You can experiment with several or all of them if you wish.
-Each way is like a tool in your soapmaking toolbox.
+Each way is like a tool in your soapmaking toolbox and will help you to never rely on store-bought soaps again.

 An Introduction to Soapmaking Methods